 On Christmas Eve of 1971, Juliane Koepcke was flying with her mother over the Peruvian rainforest when their plane was struck by lightning.
 Panic began to fill the cabin of LANSA Flight 508 as an engine failed, and the plane started rapidly losing altitude.
 Koepcke would later recall her mother's grimly resigned final words: "That is the end, it's all over."

-At some point, the aircraft broke up in mid air, sending Koepcke and her fellow passengers hurtling down towards Earth from some 10,000 feet.
+At some point, the aircraft broke up in the air, sending Koepcke and her fellow passengers hurtling down towards Earth from some 10,000 feet.
 Koepcke crashed through the canopy and landed on the forest floor below, where she survived, merely suffering a broken collarbone and some deep cuts.

 The odds of surviving a 10,000-foot free fall are obviously not great.
 It's speculated that Juliane Koepcke's miraculous feat of survival is due to one of the simplest safety precautions there is - she was wearing her seatbelt.